-The Texas Tech Innocence Clinic, working in conjunction with the Innocence Project of Texas, provides a clinical opportunity to students interested in post-conviction criminal litigation.
+The Texas Tech Innocence Clinic, working in conjunction with the Innocence Project of Texas, investigates and litigates claims of wrongful convictions for people unable to afford an attorney.
 The Texas Tech Innocence Clinic provides legal representation and investigative services to individuals seeking to prove their innocence of felonies for which they have been convicted.
 Students accepted into this clinic will be given an opportunity to review and investigate claims of actual innocence by individuals wrongfully convicted of a felony and, where appropriate, pursue legal avenues for exoneration and release from prison.

 How We Started